-What is a defined benefit pension?
+A defined benefit pension?

 If you're a member of a defined benefit superannuation fund, you may be able to commence a pension or elect to access an immediate lump sum in lieu of a pension.
 Carefully compare your options before proceeding.